Swathikarun/docker-python-flask/README.md

  ## Result

- A web application is created with python-flask.
+ A web application is created with python-flask in docker.